Hong Kong 12: September 30

-At the end of the 37-day legal limit for detention without further action, two of the 12 were formally charged with organizing smuggling and the remaining 10 individuals were charged with "illegal border crossing".
+At the end of the 37-day legal limit for detention without further action, two of the 12 were formally charged with organising smuggling, and the remaining 10 individuals were charged with "illegal border crossing".

 October 10

-Hong Kong police arrested a group of nine people who allegedly had provided financial and other assistance to the detainees before their voyage, and for after their arrival in Taiwan.
+Hong Kong police arrested a group of nine people who allegedly had provided financial and other assistance to the detainees before their voyage and after their arrival in Taiwan.

 October 12

 Hong Kong Chief Executive Carrie Lam made clear that she "no longer wish[es] to discuss matters related to these 12 individuals" when asked by a journalist in a press conference on that day about her effort to safeguard the 12 individuals as she was to visit Shenzhen.

 October 23

-A request in the Legislative Council to put the 12 detainees on the next meeting agenda, and to have Security Secretary John Lee report on the situation of the detainees as well as the support given to them and their families, was voted down by the pro-Beijing majority.
+A request in the Legislative Council to put the 12 detainees on the next meeting agenda, and to have Security Secretary John Lee report on the situation of the detainees as well as the support given to them and their families was voted down by the pro-Beijing majority.